-In 1959 I have found another vital point on this scale which gives us a new case entrance point.
+Fractions Thibit In 1959 I have found another vital point on this scale which gives us a new case entrance point.
 Curiosity

 Desire

 Enforce

 Inhibit

-Unknown

-I suspect also that "Wait" fits between Unknown and Inhibit.
-To make these agree in intention, they would become
+Unknown I suspect also that "Wait" fits between Unknown and Inhibit.
+To make these agree in intention, they would become Interest a service of the service of Period Company of the Enforce of the Company of the Inhibit Inhibit

-Interest
+Unknow and the control of t This scale also inverts.
+I find, similar to the Dynamics and below sanity on any and the unis scare also inverts, i find, similar to the bynamics and below sanity on any subject

+Unknow

+Inhibit

+Enforce

 Desire

-Enforce

-Inhibit

-Unknow

-This scale also inverts, I find, similar to the Dynamics and below sanity on any subject

-Unknow Inhibit Enforce Desire Interest

-These points, particularly on the inverted scale, going down, are lowered by failure.
+Interest These points, particularly on the inverted sclae, going down, are lowered by failure.
 Each lower step is an explanation to justify having failed with the upper level.
 One seeks to not know something and fails.
 One then seeks to inhibit it and fails.
 Therefore one seeks to enforce it and fails.
 Thus one explains by desiring it and fails.
 And not really being able to have it, shows thereafter an obsessive interest in it.